Policy Agenda

 Physical therapy prescribed treatments enable patients to remain steady and maintain their independence.
 Physical therapists are also trained to conduct patient home assessments which evaluate a patient’s living space and identify potential fall hazards.
 In fact, a recent study showed that older citizens who underwent an exercise intervention from a trained healthcare professional lowered their risk of a fall by 31%.

-In short, physical therapy helps improve older Americans’ balance, strength, and independence –– while bolstering patient outcomes and preventing costly (and often avoidable) injuries.
+In short, physical therapy helps improve older Americans’ balance, strength, and independence – while bolstering patient outcomes and preventing costly (and often avoidable) injuries.

 Fortunately, Members of Congress are recognizing the role physical and occupational therapists can play in preventing senior falls.

-Continued, Disruptive Medicare Cuts Destabilize Sector
+Continued, Disruptive Medicare Cuts Destabilize the Sector

 This cut comes on the heels of a series of payment reductions by CMS in recent years: